halter73/tutorial/README.md

 #### Expose the list of todo items

-1. Add the appropriate `usings` to the top of the `Program.cs` file.

-    ```C#
-    using System;
-    using System.Collections.Generic;
-    using System.Threading.Tasks;
-    using Microsoft.AspNetCore.Builder;
-    using Microsoft.AspNetCore.Mvc;
-    using Microsoft.EntityFrameworkCore;
-    ```

-    This will import the required namespaces so that the application compiles successfully.

 1. Above `await app.RunAsync();`, create a top-level method called `GetTodos` inside of the `Program.cs` file:

     ```C#